Below are some of the most common questions people have about Obamacare and this website:

 Learn more about the different types of Obamacare plans, and which plan may be right for you here.

 Even if you have coverage through your employer, you are still free to shop around and purchase an Obamacare plan.
 However, you will not be eligible for a subsidy, unless your employer’s plan costs more than 9.5% of your annual income.

 To purchase an Obamacare plan, or renew or update an existing one, you must sign up during the Open Enrollment Period.
-The current Open Enrollment Period is October 15, 2020 to December 15, 2020.
+The current Open Enrollment Period is November 1, 2023 to January 15, 2024.

 The only way to obtain an Obamacare plan outside of the Open Enrollment period is during the Special Enrollment.
 Those who have certain life changes, known as "Qualifying Life Events", are eligible for Special Enrollment.
 The Special Enrollment Period lasts for 60 days following a Qualifying Life Event.

 Learn more about the different enrollment periods here.